 mindful MATERIALS is not another certification. mindful MATERIALS is an open-source data platform with aggregated human health and environmental information from leading manufacturers, vetted by experts passionate about making it easier to make informed product choices.
 The mindful MATERIALS Library, powered by Origin, is a reliable source of transparency information linked to products, with additional manufacturers adding monthly.
 Users can sort information by CSI Division, specific transparency information, LEED v4 compliance, etc.

 Whether you’re searching for building materials, furniture, or even cleaning products, SPOT has credible and complete sustainability information all in a single digital tool.
+When you use the SPOT database, you will find that it aggregates many of the other databases so in some cases, it can be a one stop shop.
 Currently featuring more than 40,000 products, SPOT identifies products by sustainable attributes, MasterFormat product codes, and building rating system credits such as LEED v4 and the WELL Building Standard™.
-To enhance the mobile experience, UL’s SPOT app is available from the Apple App Store and Google Play.
 Sign up for a free account to save product searches and create tags for favorite products.

 GreenPoint Rated is a program of Build It Green – a professional non-profit membership organization whose mission is to promote healthy, energy- and resource-efficient buildings in California.
 The GreenPoint Rated Green Product Directory provides an independent source of trusted green home improvement products and detailed tips.
 Build It Green and StopWaste teamed up to create this online directory, which makes it easier for homeowners to identify the types of products—from appliances and showerheads to countertops and flooring—that can save money and make any home healthier and more beautiful and comfortable.